 - Environmental Policy (Political Science)

-We offer an interdisciplinary minor in Environmental Studies that includes core coursework in biology, earth science, and political science.
+We offer an Environmental Studies Minor that includes core coursework in biology, earth science, and political science.
 Students may choose upper level elective courses in a variety of natural and social science disciplines.

 Other opportunities for undergraduate study